ajaidanial/dynamic-sitemap-generator-lambda-s3/README.md

 The app is configured in a way to be deployed using AWS lambda.
 Just push the app and create an AWS lambda function.
 Add a trigger to the function saying this has to be called when a new HTML file is to be uploaded in the bucket.
 This functions does the rest.
 Remember to add the trigger only for .html files or it might cause a recursive loop.
+The logs can be viewed using Cloudwatch.

 ## Other Links
 1. [python-sitemap](https://github.com/c4software/python-sitemap)